museumofprague/immersive_room_rider/README.md

 ## Dimensions
 6.998 * 18 meters

+## Interactivity
+* READY We have about 50 ipads 11 tablets at our disposal for interactive input from users (surveys, drawing, games).
+We can run websocket and https server at the control PC that can be reached from iPads using local WiFi.
+This way we can have multiplayer, real-time input and show output on large scale video projection.
+* IN PROGRESS We are also currently working on implementing Lidar sensors that will track the users movement in the immersive room (2D, feet positions).
+* IN PROGRESS We are working on implementing realtime spatial audio engine.

 ## Templates
 WIP

 * Touchdesigner
 * Processing

 #### Notes
 * [Java Wrapper for NDI](https://github.com/WalkerKnapp/devolay)